maddie480/EverestUpdateCheckerServer/README.md

 ```
 allows to overwrite the current database.
 This aims to give control over the database to people that do not host the server, to handle the special cases.

+You can also use these two methods with `/everestupdateexcluded.yaml`.
+This file lists all downloads that should be skipped on GameBanana for any reason.
+Corrupted zips or duplicates (f.e.
+Gauntlet is an older duplicate of Gauntlet Revamped) are automatically added to this.

 To be able to use this method, you have to pass the content of the `code.txt` file in the Authorization header.

 ## Handling special cases